b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 sco(s)
 ```

-So always look on the bright side of life, but look for a better investment
+So always look on the bright side of life, but look for something better and
-opportunities and think before you leap.
+think before you leap.